Ideological bias on Wikipedia: Arabic

-Croatian Wikipedia
+Croatian

 From 2011 to 2020, the user-generated editing model of Croatian Wikipedia was co-opted by far-right nationalists who falsified and promoted biased content on a variety of topics: fascism, Serbs of Croatia, as well as the Ustaše and LGBTQ community.
 These slanted edits included historical denialism, negating or diluting the severity of crimes, and far-right propaganda.
 This group of editors was banned by Wikipedia in 2021 and received negative reception from the Croatian government, media, and historians.
 The small size of the Croatian Wikipedia in 2013 (466 active editors of whom 27 were administrators) was cited as a major factor.
 That year, education minister Željko Jovanović advised students not to use Croatian Wikipedia; historians recommended using the English Wikipedia in the interim.

-English Wikipedia
+English

 In February 2023, Jan Grabowski and Shira Klein published a research article in the Journal of Holocaust Research accusing a number of English Wikipedia editors of engaging in a campaign to "[promote] a skewed version of history on Wikipedia", claiming that their actions "[whitewash] the role of Polish society in the Holocaust and [bolster] stereotypes about Jews".
 The English Wikipedia's Arbitration Committee subsequently opened a case to investigate and evaluate the actions of editors in the affected articles.
 Ultimately, the Committee ruled to ban two editors from contributing to the topic areas.
 A response to Grabowski and Klein's article, which argues that their main conclusions are misleading or false, was published by Piotr Konieczny in the journal Holocaust Studies in 2025.

 Christoph Hube and Anna Samoilenko have criticized Wikipedia, in particular the English Wikipedia, for its insufficient representation of non-Western subject matter, which Samoilenko has deemed "Eurocentric".
 Anna Samoilenko has said that Wikipedia "reiterates similar biases that are found in the 'ivory tower' of academic historiography".